What’s your beach skincare game like?

 Exfoliation removes the superficial layer of dead skin cells, making your skin smoother and brighter.
 BUT those dead cells are there for a reason.
 They help protect your skin against its enemies, sun included.
 If you remove it, you make your skin more susceptible to UV rays.

 That’s why I give my skin a break from exfoliation during a beach holiday.
-Sure, if it’s a long holiday (more than one week), I’ll exfoliate with a washcloth every few days.
+Sure, if it’s a long holiday (more than one week), I’ll exfoliate every few days.
 But, as a rule, I try to keep exfoliation to a minimum.

 The only exception?
-If you have oily, acne-prone skin, keep using your salicylic acid daily.
+If you have oily, acne-prone skin, keep using your salicylic acid every other day.
 It’s worth it to keep the acne at bay.
 But make sure to pile on that sunscreen afterwards!

 Related: What’s The Best Way To Exfoliate Every Skin Type?